 - The Ur-Leica was the prototype of the first Leica 35mm camera.
 It was built in 1912/13 by Oscar Barnack as a compact camera that made it possible for the photographer to capture ordinary outdoor life without carrying the heavy and cumbersome equipment typical for the time.
 The Ur-Leica was also the first camera that used the 24x36mm film format, which was derived from 18x24mm film then common for large theater projections.
 It was fitted with a 50mm lens, which later became the normal focal length for the 35mm format.
-After World War I, developments of the compact camera continued, and in 1924 the Leica O-Series camera was put into production and became a commercial success.
+After World War I, developments of the compact camera continued, leading in 1924 to 31 copies of the pre-production Leica O-Series camera, before the Leica I was introduced to the public at the Leipzig Spring Fair in 1925 and subsequently became a commercial success.

 - Mirror reflex box, released in 1951, that attaches to the lens mount of Leica rangefinders and made it possible to properly focus telephoto lenses.